jwells00/jwells00.github.io/git-commands.md

 git status
 ~~~

-After creating a new file, and after completing any necessary testing,synchronize
+After creating a new file, and after completing any necessary testing, synchronize
 it with the remote repo:

 ~~~